Elhuyar/BERT-BiLSTM-CRF-NER/README.md

 python3 setup.py install
 ```

-if you do not want to install, you just need clone this project and reference the file of <run.py> to train the model or start the service.
+if you do not want to install, you just need to clone this project and call <run.py> to train the model or start the service.

 ## Train model:
 You can use -help to view the relevant parameters of the training named entity recognition model, where data_dir, bert_config_file, output_dir, init_checkpoint, vocab_file must be specified.